elliesolhjou/Green-Diary/README.md

 1. Route planning within the app to receive the most carbon efficient route possible
 2. Impact Statistics Visualization and Comparisons
 3. Cost Calculation of Trips
-4. Calendar View of Trips:
+4. Calendar View of Trips
+5. Links to Tree-Planting Programs